Akamai Announces Proposed Offering of Convertible Senior Notes

 In connection with establishing their initial hedge of the convertible note hedge and warrant transactions, the Option Counterparties or their respective affiliates expect to purchase shares of Akamai common stock and/or enter into various derivative transactions with respect to Akamai common stock concurrently with or shortly after the pricing of the notes.
 This activity could increase (or reduce the size of any decrease in) the market price of Akamai common stock or the notes at that time.
 In addition, the Option Counterparties or their respective affiliates may modify their hedge positions (and are likely to do so during any observation period related to a conversion of notes or following any repurchase of notes by Akamai on any fundamental change repurchase date or otherwise) by entering into or unwinding various derivatives with respect to Akamai’s common stock and/or purchasing or selling common stock or other securities of Akamai in secondary market transactions following the pricing of the notes and prior to the maturity of the notes.
 This activity could also affect the then-prevailing market price of Akamai’s common stock or the notes, which could affect the ability of holders to convert the notes and the amount and value of the consideration that holders receive upon conversion of the notes.

-Morgan Stanley is acting as sole book-running manager for the proposed offering.
+J.P.
+Morgan and Morgan Stanley are acting as joint book-running managers for the proposed offering.